iwonasado/ARM-RStudio/README.md

   What is this?
 -----------------
 This script installs R and compiles RStudio Desktop for ARM architecture.
-It was specifically written for the Samsung Chromebook running Ubuntu using Crouton but <i>should</i> work for other ARM hardware on Ubuntu.
+It was specifically written for the Samsung Chromebook running Ubuntu/Debian using Crouton but <i>should</i> work for other ARM hardware on Ubuntu/Debian.
 The code can also serve as a guide if you running a different Linux distribution on ARM hardware, but the package versions could present issues.
 Testers wanted!

 What is R?
 RStudio?
 ARM?
 Ubuntu?
 Chromebook?
 Crouton?
 -----------------------------------------------------------------------------------------------------